Personalizing Your Invasive Breast Cancer Treatment (STAGE I-IIIa)

 Is chemotherapy right for you?

-The Oncotype DX breast cancer test can help you decide.
+The Oncotype DX Breast Recurrence Score test can help you decide.

 The more aggressive your cancer appears, the more likely you are to receive chemotherapy along with surgery.
-If you have early-stage, estrogen-receptor positive (ER+) breast cancer, the Oncotype DX test can help your doctor determine the chances of your individual cancer coming back (recurrence) and if you are likely to benefit from adding chemotherapy to your treatment program.
+If you have early-stage, estrogen-receptor positive (ER+), HER2 negative breast cancer, the Oncotype DX test can help your doctor determine the chances of your individual cancer coming back (recurrence) and if you are likely to benefit from adding chemotherapy to your treatment program.

 Radiation Therapy Benefits